-Figure 2 illustrates SaND's social search UI, similar to the unified interface described by Amitay et al. [1].
-The user can search for a textual query or for a person (or any combination of the two) and the results include the related documents (on the right) as well as the related people and tags (on the left).
-While found very useful for enterprise search [1], the UI is document-centric, focusing on document results (as most web search engines), while the people and tags are presented as facets2 of the returned documents.
+document results (as most web search engines), while the people and tags are presented as facets of the returned documents.
 Many of the relationships described in Figure 1, such as those among the people in the result or among the people and tags, are not revealed in the document-centric UI.
 There are several differences between SaND and the unified search described by Amitay et al [2].
 Notably, SaND adds a more comprehensive relationship model (direct people-to-people relationships did not exist in [2]) and the other system only mined three data sources.
-Further information about SaND is described briefly in [37].
+Further information about SaND is described briefly in [43].